marianaobmorais/marianaobmorais/README.md

 # Hello, I’m Mariana Morais

- I am a Document Controller with a background in Architecture and Urban planning, who has been venturing out into the field of data analytics.
+ I am a Document Controller with a background in Art, Architecture and Urban Planning, who has been venturing out into the field of **data analytics** since February, 2023.
- I am a researcher at heart and I am always learning.
+ I am a researcher at heart and I am always learning new things.
- I hold a Fine Arts Master's Degree in Art and Design for the Public Space from Universidade do Porto and a specialization in Curating, Urban Culture and Spatial Practices from Escola Superior Artística do Porto.
+ I hold Bachelor of Science degree in Architecture and Urbanism from Federal University of Pernambuco, a Fine Arts Master's Degree in Art and Design for the Public Space from Universidade do Porto and a specialization in Curating, Urban Culture and Spatial Practices from Escola Superior Artística do Porto.
  I live in Porto, Portugal.

-### Tools
+### 🧰 Tools
 - Languages: R, SQL
 - Databases: PostgreSQL, BigQuery
 - Spreadsheets: Excel, Google Sheets
 - Visualizations: Tableau, PowerPoint

-### Porfolio
+### 🗃️ Porfolio
 You can view my projects by clicking [here](https://github.com/marianaobmorais/portfolio).

-### Contact me
+### 📫 Connect with me
 - [LinkedIn](www.linkedin.com/in/mariana-obmorais)